Carnivore Diet Grocery List | 10 Foods

 As a result, you can experiment with eggs from other birds such as duck, turkey, ostrich, etc.

-Although it is not compulsory, try and stick to organic eggs because of their health benefits.
+Although it is not compulsory, stick to organic eggs because of their health benefits.

 7. Dairy Products